 Neo-Fradin in Detail - Patient Information: Side Effects

-- decreased hearing, ringing in the ears, or a feeling of fullness in the ears;
+- hearing problems, ringing in your ears, or a feeling of fullness in the ears;

 Read the entire detailed patient monograph for Neo-Fradin (Neomycin Sulfate) »